 Radical Innovations create dramatic changes that transform an actual paradigm of competition, existing markets or industries.
 A radical or disruptive innovation could, for example, change the structure of the market, create new markets or render existing products obsolete, therefore increasing uncertainty.
-However, it might not be immediately clear that an innovation is disruptive until a long period after its introduction as it generally focuses on processes, products or services with unprecedented performance features (Sood and Tellis, 2005).
+However, it might not be immediately clear that an innovation is disruptive until a long period after its introduction as it generally focusses on processes, products or services with unprecedented performance features (Sood and Tellis, 2005).
 Incremental innovation is not about huge sweeping changes.
-Firms that innovate incrementally tend to do so just a little bit at a time, exploiting existing technology and focusing on cost or feature improvements in existing products, services, processes, organizations, and/or methods whose performances have been enhanced or upgraded (Norman and Verganti, 2014).
-This innovation can take place in two forms: (1) a simple product can be improved by employing higher performance components or materials, or (2) a complex product comprising a number of integrated technical subsystems may be improved by partial changes to one of the subsystems.
+Firms that innovate incrementally tend to do so just a little bit at a time, exploiting existing technology and focussing on cost or feature improvements in existing products, services, processes, organizations, and/or methods whose performances have been enhanced or upgraded (Norman and Verganti, 2014).
+This innovation can take place in two forms: first, a simple product can be improved by employing higher performance components or materials; or second, a complex product comprising a number of integrated technical subsystems may be improved by partial changes to one of the subsystems.

 Modular innovation may result in the complete redesign of core components, while leaving linkages between the components unchanged.
 Modular innovations will require new knowledge for one or more components, but the architecture remains unchanged.
 However, modular innovation does involve new, or at least significantly different, components.
 The use of new or different components is the key feature of modular innovation, especially if the new components embrace a new technology.
 New technology can transform the way in which one or more components within the overall system operate, but the system and its configuration/architecture remain unchanged.
-On the other hand, Architectural innovation changes the nature of interactions between core components, while reinforcing the core design concepts.
+On the other hand, architectural innovation changes the nature of interactions between core components, while reinforcing the core design concepts.
 Components need to be interconnected tighter with a proper architecture that generally evolves after a major component upgrade.
-This type of innovation will have a great impact upon the linkage of components, but the single components will remain the same (Henderson and Clark, 1990; Magnusson, Lindström and Berggren, 2003).
+This type of innovation will have a great impact upon the linkage of components, but the single components will remain the same (Henderson and Clark, 1990; Magnusson et al., 2003).

-3.2 Presentation of a dual axis model: Component vs. Architecture
+3.2 Presentation of a dual axis model: component vs architecture

-Having presented the Henderson and Clark model (1990), we use such a "theoretical compass" to systematize the four facts characterizing the IoT phenomenon.
-To do so we are going to develop, firstly a dual axis model that we will later interpret in a dynamic fashion, showing the evolutionary path of the IoT in manufacturing.
+Having presented the Henderson and Clark (1990) model, we use such a "theoretical compass" to systematize the four facts characterizing the IoT phenomenon.
+To do so we are going to develop, first a dual axis model that we will later interpret in a dynamic fashion, showing the evolutionary path of the IoT in manufacturing.
 In our model, the axes represent the innovation either on the architecture of a system (or the whole) or on a single component (or part).
-Specifically, the architecture (associated with the Axis X) is a system of inter-linking elements or subsystems and its outcomes comprise the overall task or purpose for which the system is designed.
+Specifically, the architecture (associated with the axis x) is a system of inter-linking elements or subsystems and its outcomes comprise the overall task or purpose for which the system is designed.
 The system can be interchangeably a product, a process or an organization, as we premise.
-The component, on the other hand (associated with Axis Y), represents a specific part, element or subsystem of a broader environment that is devoted to a specific function.
+The component, on the other hand (associated with axis y), represents a specific part, element or subsystem of a broader environment that is devoted to a specific function.
 Surely then, the impact of the innovation on both elements, i.e. architecture and component, can be high or moderate.
-Thus, crossing such dimensions, and focusing on the innovation and interpret the IoT phenomenon.
+Thus, crossing such dimensions, and focussing on the innovation and intensity of such an impact, we can obtain the model that we are going to use to explain and interpret the IoT phenomenon.